Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Create a Weekly Plan

 Rather than reacting to tasks as they come, proactive leaders build a rhythm into their week.
 Set aside time to plan your schedule—Sunday evening or Monday morning works well.
 Block off time for sermon prep, meetings, admin, rest, and family.
+Treat these appointments with the same seriousness as you would a meeting with someone else.

 Guard Your Study and Preparation Time